dwarkeshsp/hugoblog/content/posts/great-families.md

 Scott writes:

-> you can pass on the good genes your kids will probably only get average dice rolls.
+> even though you can pass on the good genes your kids will probably only get average dice rolls.

 And I have assumed the same by setting the average IQ contribution from random factors to 100.
 But this seems wrong.
 If you're the child of Erasmus Darwin, even the random factors in your life aren't truly random.
 Think about how much more stuff you're exposed to as a result of being the son or daughter of a great scientist - books, people, opportunities, etc.

-If we assume that Erasmus Darwin's kids gets 3 standard deviations above average of random factors, then the number of kids he needs to have in order to father a super-genius goes down to an entirely reasonable 7!
+If we assume that Erasmus Darwin's kids gets 3 standard deviations above average of random factors, then the number of kids he needs to have in order to father in order have 5-% chance of fathering a super-genius goes down to an entirely reasonable 7!

-Here's the graph which shows how the number of kids you would need to have changes as you change the average IQ contribution from random factors, keeping average parental IQ at 140 and heritability of IQ at 0.6:
+Here's the graph which shows how the number of kids you would need to have decreases as you increase the average IQ contribution from random factors, keeping average parental IQ at 140 and heritability of IQ at 0.6:

 ![random_factors](/kids_needed_random.png)